Skip to article content

 Value Function Derivation

-Under perfect foresight, consumption grows at constant rate Φ\AbsPatFac: ct+n=ctΦn\cLvl_{t+n}=\cLvl_{t}\AbsPatFac^{n}.
+Under perfect foresight, consumption grows at constant rate equal to the absolute patience factor Φ\AbsPatFac: ct+n=ctΦn\cLvl_{t+n}=\cLvl_{t}\AbsPatFac^{n}.
 The present discounted value of consumption satisfies PDVtT(c)=n=0TtβnctΦn=ctn=0Tt(Φ/R)n\PDV_{t}^{T}(\cLvl)=\sum_{n=0}^{T-t}\DiscFac^{n}\cLvl_{t}\AbsPatFac^{n}=\cLvl_{t}\sum_{n=0}^{T-t}(\AbsPatFac/\Rfree)^{n}, where we use βΦ1ρ=Φ/R\DiscFac\AbsPatFac^{1-\CRRA}=\AbsPatFac/\Rfree.
 Dividing by consumption yields the PDV-to-consumption ratio CtT=PDVtT(c)/ct=n=0Tt(Φ/R)n=κt1\PDVCoverc_{t}^{T}=\PDV_{t}^{T}(\cLvl)/\cLvl_{t}=\sum_{n=0}^{T-t}(\AbsPatFac/\Rfree)^{n}=\MPCmin_{t}^{-1}, which is unchanged for normalized variables.
-This yields the key identity C=κ1\PDVCoverc = \MPCmin^{-1} in the infinite-horizon limit, connecting the PDV-to-consumption ratio to the minimal MPC.
+Defining ClimTCtT\PDVCoverc \equiv \lim_{T\to\infty} \PDVCoverc_{t}^{T}, this yields the key identity C=κ1\PDVCoverc = \MPCmin^{-1}, connecting the infinite-horizon PDV-to-consumption ratio to the minimal MPC.

 The optimist’s value function satisfies